Free Initial Assessment

 • It creates an official record of the incident, which may help in your future claim process.

-Not every dog bite incident warrants a claim for compensation, but various circumstances may make you eligible.
+Not every dog bite incident warrants a compensation claim, but various circumstances may make you eligible.
 Consider the following key factors:

 1. Negligence or Owner Liability

-Under many legal frameworks, dog owners can be held liable for injuries caused by their pets if they failed to exercise reasonable care.
-This often means that if the owner was negligent in controlling their dog or if the dog has a documented history of aggressive behaviour, or a banned breed such as an XL Bully you may have grounds for a claim.
+Under many legal frameworks, dog owners can be held liable for injuries caused by their pets if they fail to exercise reasonable care.
+This often means that if the owner was negligent in controlling their dog or if the dog has a documented history of aggressive behaviour, or a banned breed such as an XL Bully, you may have grounds for a claim.

 For example, if the owner failed to secure their dog properly or ignored warnings about its aggressive tendencies, liability may be established.
 Your solicitor can assist you in gathering necessary evidence to illustrate the owner’s negligence.